|Had to wait until The Govna announced his latest Executive Order regarding the Corona Virus, before sending this out.

 Kids 12 and under are free.

 - Our staff that’s directly interacting with spectators and vendors will have rubber gloves.
-They will also wear face masks, or be behind windows.

 We’ll also need you to catch as much wrist-hair in the adhesive as you can, as though we were putting it on you.
 Your co-operation on the wrist-hair is greatly appreciated.